 - Understand that everything affects another thing.
 Mineral imbalance affects so much, so if you are getting too much of one thing, that can also cause issues.
 As an example, hormones become off, then the adrenals slow down, which affects your thyroid.
 It is important to do testing and research before starting any new health program.

 We are wonderfully made.
-Man’s interference has the human-machine out of whack.
+Man’s interference has the human machine out of whack.
 Everything you do has a consequence.
 I don’t want to sound dramatic but managing people in a retail situation, and you get to be around a diverse group.
 I have seen so many issues with younger people who should be the picture of health.
-Much of it could be corrected with a healthy lifestyle.
+So much of it could be corrected with a healthy lifestyle.

 Here are the reasons to get an HMTA

 - Heavy Metals